mzks/typro/README.md

 typro -r -d 3
 ```

+## I'm welcome for your contributions!

+For example,
+ - Add training file to `data`.
+ - Enhance training modes (infinitity mode, etc.)

+Please freely submit your contribution for GitHub pull request.

 ## Analysis
 As a default, the typing game generates output log in `LOGFILE` (default: `typro_results.csv`)